Integrating Online and Offline Marketing Activities for Insurance

 - During the Event

-Provide a hashtag, curate responses, and summarize information, and encourage attendees to share their impressions via social media.
+Provide a hashtag, curate responses, summarize information, and encourage attendees to share their impressions via social media.
 If you’ve used the social media marketing tips above to promote your live event, it’s easy to keep the conversation going by piggybacking on your initial efforts.

 - After the Event

-Share photos and reactions to the event, and tag people who were there to expand your reach and make it easy for others to reshare your content, hopefully with their own testimonials about how great your event was!
-You should also add a link to a registration page for upcoming events to continue to grow your attendee list.
+Share photos, reactions to the event, and tag people who were there.
+You want to keep your posts exciting and fun to entice people to share your content — hopefully with testimonials about how impressive your event was!
+You should also add a link to a registration page for upcoming events to grow your attendee list.

-Next time you host a live event, use social media to make it as successful as it can be.
+Next time you host a live event, use social media to make it a smashing success.

 3. Combine Digital Campaigns with Referrals

-Not enough agents ask for referrals.
-While 87% of clients are willing to refer a friend, relative, or colleague, only 7% of agents ask.
+Not enough agents ask for referrals — while 87% of clients are willing to refer a friend, relative, or colleague, only 7% of agents ask.
 Call it modesty or whatever you like, but the reluctance to tap into this powerful resource for insurance agencies creates many wasted opportunities.

-Agents avoid asking because asking is awkward, and we tend to procrastinate on tasks that make us uncomfortable.
-The best way to overcome resistance and leverage the power of referrals is to automate the ask!
+Agents avoid asking because it’s awkward, so they tend to procrastinate to avoid the presumed discomfort.
+The best way to overcome this natural procrastination and leverage the power of referrals is to automate the ask!

 How to leverage automation to ask for referrals: